Ohio

 Surgical Treatment:

-- This is not significantly different than the national rate of 20.7% and puts Ohio in the average tier.
+- This is significantly lower than the national rate of 20.7% and puts Ohio in the average tier.

 - Over the last five years, the percent of cases undergoing surgery in Ohio did not change significantly.